 (d) unique identification number (if any) granted by any applicable official bodies and document type (e.g. tax identification number or registered charity or non-profit organisation number); and (e) address of registered office (if applicable). s.2(1)(a), Sch.
 2 4.2.11 In verifying the identity of a customer that is a trust or other similar legal arrangement, an FI should normally verify its name, legal form, current existence (at the time of verification) and powers that regulate and bind the trust or other similar legal arrangement.
-The FI should do so by reference to documents, data or information provided by a reliable and independent source, examples of such documents, data or information include: (a) trust deed or similar instrument ; (b) record of an appropriate register in the relevant country of establishment; (c) written confirmation from a trustee acting in a professional capacity ; (d) written confirmation from a lawyer who has reviewed the relevant instrument; or (e) written confirmation from a trust company which is within the same financial group as the FI, if the trust concerned is managed by that trust company.
-Connecte d narties 201110010 4.2.12 Where a customer is a legal person, a trust or other 4.Z.IZ Where a customer is a legal person, a trust or other
+The FI should do so by reference to documents, data or information provided by a reliable and independent source, examples of such documents, data or information include: (a) trust deed or similar instrument 21 ; (b) record of an appropriate register 22 in the relevant country of establishment; (c) written confirmation from a trustee acting in a professional capacity 23 ; (d) written confirmation from a lawyer who has reviewed the relevant instrument; or (e) written confirmation from a trust company which is within the same financial group as the FI, if the trust concerned is managed by that trust company.
+Connecte d parties 4.2.12 Where a customer is a legal person, a trust or other

-&lt;sup>21 Under exceptional circumstance, the FI may choose to retain a redacted copy.
+21 Under exceptional circumstance, the FI may choose to retain a redacted copy.